 - follow The Highway Code for driving in adverse weather conditions

-See more winter driving advice from iTravel York along with details of buses, cycling, car sharing, Park & Ride, walking and journey planning throughout the York area.
+See more winter driving advice from iTravel York along with details of buses, cycle routes, car sharing, Park & Ride and journey planning throughout the York area.

 Other types of travel

-Get advice on travelling in snowy conditions if you don't drive.
+Get advice on travelling in snowy conditions if you're a cyclist or a pedestrian.